TheBlackSwitch/Ancient-Artifacts-2/README.md

 * * *

-Ancient Artifacts © 2025 by theblackswitch is licensed under [MIT License](https://opensource.org/license/mit)
+Ancient Artifacts © 2025 by theblackswitch is licensed under [CC-BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/deed.en)

 An exception is made for video content, which can be monetized.
 However, video creators must give appropriate credit by leaving a link to this page in the video.